mufeedvh/website/content/about.md

 ## Recent Life Updates

-- Won gold medal at all India nationals for Cyber Security at [WorldSkills](https://en.wikipedia.org/wiki/WorldSkills), qualified for representing India at Korea in October of 2022.
+- Won gold medal at the all India nationals for Cyber Security at [WorldSkills](https://en.wikipedia.org/wiki/WorldSkills), qualified for representing India at Korea in October of 2022.
 - Started a [company](https://lyminal.space/).
 - Got interested in [AI Alignment](https://en.wikipedia.org/wiki/AI_alignment), have been reading up on that.